 Plenty of research suggests that men have a higher desire for sex and a more straightforward attitude to sex.
 Women's libido seems a bit more complicated.

 Studies seem to suggest that sex plays a bigger part of a man's life than a woman's.

 In 2001 researchers led by psychologist Roy Baumeister analysed 150 articles and studies on sexual behaviour and found that men want more sex than women do, they think about sex more often, they have more sexual fantasies and they masturbate more often than women do.
 The study concluded without doubt that men have a stronger sex drive than women.

 "I like to think that sexual desire is a little like height or physical strength, most men are taller and stronger than women, but there are some exceptions," says Professor Frederick Toates, author of 'How Sexual Desire Works: The Enigmatic Urge'.

 "Many men identify themselves as the sexual male, whereas it's not as emphatic in women," says sex and relationship psychotherapist Mary Clegg.
 "I think we give unconscious clues in society about the role of men as breadwinner and patriarch whereas women take a softer role.
 These roles are present in the sexual script too - it's been like that for generations."

-2. Men seek sex more avidly.
+2. Men think about sex more